thaychansy/etl-project/README.md

 - A `category` column that contains only the category titles

-- The following image shows this category DataFrame:

 2. Export the category DataFrame as `category.csv`.

 3. Extract and transform the `crowdfunding.xlsx` Excel data to create a subcategory DataFrame that has the following columns: